timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 %% Witnessing, followed by %%
 %% Mismatching intrusion using above's reparenting resourcing %%
 %% Also where EMDR's bilateral stimulation would come in %%
-%% Activate / use decisions and current belief confrontations %%
+%% Activate current belief confrontations & reparenting decisions %%
-%% from IFS reparenting, retrieving, and invitation %%
+%% from IFS reparenting, retrieving, invitation, & integration %%

 %% Verification of symptom erasure %%
 %% IFS unloading (stage as opposed to process) %%